kyrkon1/BIS15W2023_kkong/README.md

 # BIS15W2023_kkong

-This folder belongs to the Kyra Kong.
+This folder belongs to Kyra Kong.
-The email address to this holder is kymkong@ uc davis.edu
+Email at your own discretion: kymkong@ucdavis.edu Notify if necessary.